avan06/PS4CheaterNeo/README.md

 - Added Not CheckBox in the query window.
 When this feature is enabled, the scanning logic can be reversed.
 For example, if the compare type is exact and Not is enabled, it becomes not exact.
 (0.9.7.3)
 - Added AutoPause and DoneResume CheckBox in the query window, you can determine whether to enable or not.
 (0.9.7.3)
 - Added ScanType that supports Auto determine numeric (AutoNumeric) in Query.
 (0.9.8.3)
-- Added support for FullRowSelect in the SectionView of the Query window, this feature requires enabling `SectionViewFullRowSelect` in the Query of the Options window.
+- Added support for FullRowSelect in the SectionView of the Query window, this feature requires enabling `FullRowSelect` in the Query of the Options window.
 (0.9.9.1)
 - Added support for `not skipping byte 0 values` when the Compare Type is `UnknownInitial` in the Query window.
 This feature needs to be enabled in the Option window under the Query's `UnknownInitialScanDoNotSkip0` option.
 (0.9.9.5)
 Note: Enabling this option will significantly increase the number of results and restart the Query window for the setting to take effect.
 (0.9.9.5)